Guide to obtaining copies of probate records

 I know the details of the Grant - how do I get the copies I want?

 Once you know when and where a grant issued, you can have copies of the grant and the Will (if any).
-You may order copies in person at First Avenue House or any District Probate Registry and some Sub-Registries.
+You may order copies in person at court 38, Royal Courts of Justice or any District Probate Registry and some Sub-Registries.

 Or you can complete form PA1S and send it to: